CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 The bounding box method eliminates many unnecessary checks but much more precise optimizations could be made on this feature.
 Specifically, the mesh (and potentially the entire scene) could be represented by a hierarchical data structure whose "cells" contain a much smaller number of triangles.
-Then, for each ray, we would first determine the cells that the ray intersect and then only check the objects within those cells for intersection.
+Then, for each ray, we would first determine the cells that the ray intersects and then only check the objects within those cells for intersection.
 We could further start at the nearest cell and expand outwards, stopping when an object of a cell has an intersect as no farther cells could be the nearest intersect for this ray.
-The hierarchical data structure would greatly increase performance as our current implementation, if the ray intersects the bounding box, checks it against every triangle in the mesh whereas a much smaller number can suffice.
+The hierarchical data structure would greatly increase performance since in the current implementation, if the ray intersects the bounding box, it is checked against every triangle in the mesh whereas a much smaller number of checks can suffice.

 ## Performance Analysis
 #### Open Cornell Box
 ![cornell box runtimes](visuals/runtimes_cornell.png)
 ![cornell box runtimes 2](visuals/runtimes_cornell_2.png)

-The above chart is the performance measurements of the open Cornell box with three spheres (a perfect diffuse, a perfect refract, and a blue mixed reflect-refract) whose image is shown under *Refraction*.
+The above charts are performance measurements of the open Cornell box with three spheres (a perfect diffuse, a perfect refract, and a blue mixed reflect-refract) whose image is shown under *Refraction*.

 #### Closed Cornell Box